KaiLi0822/RAG-LLM-Metric/README.md

 # RAG-LLM-Metric

 A comprehensive framework for evaluating Retrieval-Augmented Generation (RAG) systems using Large Language Models (LLMs).
-This project provides tools for evaluating RAG systems across multiple dimensions including key point evaluation, learning facilitation, and BERTScore metrics.
+This project provides a suite of evaluation tools that assess RAG systems across multiple dimensions including answer equivalence, factual correctness, context relevance, key point analysis, and more.
+The framework supports both traditional metrics like BERTScore and advanced LLM-based evaluations, with optional GPU acceleration for faster processing.
+It includes 13 specialized evaluators, each targeting different aspects of RAG system performance, from basic answer quality to complex aspects like learning facilitation and refusal accuracy.

 ## Features